Guthrie Wilson: Teaching career

 In 1946 he obtained a position at his old school, Palmerston North Boys' High School, where he taught English, history and Latin.
 In 1954 he missed out on the position of rector (headmaster) at the school, because of controversy about the "pornography" and "foul language" in his first novel, Brave Company (led by the local MP Blair Tennent).
 In 1956 he successfully sued the local newspaper The Manawatu Times over a "sour grapes" review of his novel Sweet White Wine which had claimed that the novel was based on his unsuccessful application for the rectorship, obtaining substantial damages of £2500.

 The Wilsons then moved to Australia, where he taught at two church schools in Sydney: Newington College from 1956 to 1962, then The Scots College.
 He was appointed Acting Principal of Scots College from June 1965, and was appointed Principal from 1966 after an amendment to the constitution to allow an Anglican to be appointed Principal of the Presbyterian college.
 He held the position until his retirement in December 1979.

+He was appointed an Officer of the Order of the British Empire in the 1977 Silver Jubilee and Queen's Birthday Honours for Australia for his services to Education.